Airspeed Ltd.: Early operations

-In 1934, six Couriers had been sold to an operating company for a hire purchase deposit of £5 each.
-Managing director, Nevil Shute, wrote that they could come back to Airspeed and as an "obsolescent type" might not be so easy to sell again.
-He got a reputation as "unscrupulous" for resisting the auditors' attempt to write them down on the books because, with growing talk of war, civil aircraft of any size would "sell immediately".
+In 1934 six Couriers had been sold to an operating company for a hire purchase deposit of £5 each.
+Nevil Shute Norway wrote that they could come back to Airspeed and as an "obsolescent type" might not be so easy to sell again.
+He got a reputation as being "unscrupulous" for resisting the auditors' attempt to write them down on the books because, with growing talk of war, civil aircraft of any size would sell immediately.
 As the six were worth nearly twenty thousand pounds, writing them down to half that would add £10,000 to their loss, making the firm's proposed share issue a very unattractive investment.
-Shute could see from his office the four hundred workers in the "shop" with families depending on their jobs.
-In 1936, most of the unsold Couriers and Envoys were sold and found their way to the Spanish Civil War.
-The demonstration Envoy was sold to the Spanish Nationalists for £6000, paid for in cash (six £1000 Bank of England notes).
+Shute could see from his office the four hundred workers in the workshop with families depending on them.
+In 1936 most of the unsold Couriers and Envoys were sold and found their way to the Spanish Civil War.
+The demonstration Envoy was sold to the Spanish Nationalists for £6000, paid for in cash.
 In 1935, the sole Airspeed Viceroy was nearly sold to Ethiopia for use against Italian forces.

-In 1934, Shute negotiated with Anthony Fokker for a licensing agreement with Fokker.
-Shute found Fokker to be "genial, shrewd and helpful" but "already a sick man", and difficult to deal with because "his domestic life was irregular".
-Fokker worked "at all hours and in strange places".
-Frequently "his very efficient legal advisor and secretary could not tell us where he was".
+In 1934 Shute negotiated a licensing agreement with Fokker.
 In 1935, Airspeed signed a manufacturing licensing agreement for the Douglas DC-2 and several Fokker types, with Fokker to be a consultant for seven years.
 Airspeed considered making the Fokker D.XVII fighter for Greece, which wanted to buy from Britain for currency reasons.
 Shute and a Fokker representative "who was well accustomed to methods of business in the Balkans", spent three weeks in Athens but did not close the deal.
-Shute recommended reading his novel Ruined City to find out what Balkan methods of business were.
-After a year, the drift to war, and their Air Ministry contracts, meant that the Dutch could not go to the Airspeed factory or board meetings.
+After a year, the drift to war, and their Air Ministry contracts, meant that the Dutch could not go to the Airspeed factory or attend board meetings.